Lang: enLang: el

 • Critically evaluate the conditions when the enforcement of intellectual property could breach competition rules

-• Focus on domestic and EU competition rules as there is no rigid international framework.
+• Focus on domestic and EU competition rules, given no rigid international framework

 • Critically evaluate the role of competition agencies with regard to intellectual property rights